We have a very proactive approach to our large animal work.

 We hope you never have the recourse to complain about the service received from Midshire Farm and Equine.
 However, if you do have concerns please contact the farm office and ask to speak to a Director.
 Dependant on the nature of your complaint you may be asked to put your concerns in writing.

-We hope these questions help you understand our Terms of Business please feel free to contact the practice with any further questions you may have.
+We hope this information helps you understand our Terms of Business.
+Please feel free to contact the practice with any further questions you may have.

 No addition or variation of these conditions will bind the practice unless it is specifically agreed in writing and signed by one of the practice Directors.
 No agent or person employed by, or under contract with, the practice, has the authority to alter or vary these conditions in any way.